Arden, Warwickshire: In other fiction

+Court offices

-In 1758 the Earl of Aylesford and five others founded (or possibly refounded) the Woodmen of Arden.
+In 1758 the Earl of Aylesford and five others founded (or possibly re-founded) the Woodmen of Arden.
 This is an exclusive archery club that takes its offices from the medieval Royal Forest court positions, such as Verderer and Warden.

-The organisation claims to be a successor to an older organisation of woodmen, however there is scant evidence that forest law ever applied in the forest of Arden.
+The organisation claims to be a successor to an older organisation of woodmen, however there is scant evidence that forest law ever applied in the Forest of Arden.

-Today

-Deforestation and emparkment has left very little of the actual forest.
-However, the area remains largely rural, and pockets of trees, a few ancient woodlands, field boundaries and ancient oaks remain as the heritage of the once much larger forest.

-Towns in the area include Hampton-in-Arden, Henley-in-Arden, and Tanworth-in-Arden.
-The name 'Arden' is used prominently across the region, such as Arden Academy and the Forest of Arden Hotel and Country Club.